 - 1. Excused Absences: legal obligation, military obligations, pre-approved university-sponsored events, emergency situations, religious holy days, death of family member, or illness - Requirements: To be considered for a re-scheduled exam, the student must notify faculty prior to exam start date and time; documentation of incident is required and must be provided within 48 hours following exam due date and time.
 Documentation for illness requires proof of a visit to a healthcare provider.
 There are no exceptions to this rule. - The make-up exam may include alternative questions and/or test format.
 There will be no point deductions for an excused exam absence. - Occasionally a student may take an exam during a different class time, but only if special permission from the instructor has been granted prior to the exam date. - 2.
 Unexcused Absences: oversleeping, exam date oversight, computer / technical issues, or other reasons not listed under excused absences - Requirements: To be considered for a re-scheduled exam, the student must notify faculty with their request within 48 hours of the exam due date and time.
 The exam must be scheduled within 7 days of the original exam due date and time. - The make-up exam may include alternative questions and/or test format and will have a point penalty of 20 points. - A student may only have one unexcused absence per course.
 Subsequent unexcused absences will result in a '0' on the exam. - Students will not be allowed to take exam in another section without penalty due to an unexcused absence. - 3.
 Exam Tardy: - Proctored Exams: If a student arrives late to a proctored exam, they are only allowed the remaining time to complete the exam.
-For example, for a 60-minute exam, if a student arrives and has only 13 minutes left, that is all the time they will be given to complete their exam. - Online Proctored Exams (if applicable): - If a student submits an online exam after the due date and time, they will receive a 20 point penalty on their grade the first time it occurs. - If the student submits an online exam after the due date and time for a second time in the course, they will receive a zero for that exam. - The Learning Management System will not auto-submit an exam at the due date and time of the exam.
-The student is responsible for submitting their exam by the assigned due date and time. - 4.
+For example, for a 60-minute exam, if a student arrives and has only 13 minutes left, that is all the time they will be given to complete their exam. - Online Proctored Exams (if applicable): The Learning Management System will autosubmit an exam at the due date and time of the exam.
+For example, if an exam is due at 10 p.m and the student begins the exam at 9:47 p.m., the student will have only 13 minutes to complete their exam.
+If the student has not completed all questions at that time, the exam will be scored based on what has been completed and students will not be allowed to complete questions left unanswered. - 4.
 Students will only be allowed one 20 point penalty per course, whether it is the result of an unexcused absence or a late submission. - Subsequent unexcused absences or late submissions on exams will receive a zero for that submission. - Once an exam is already taken, it is too late to request a re-take for extenuating circumstances. - Once a post-exam review document has been posted, you will not be allowed to make up that exam.